imjoy-team/ImJoy/docs/docs/development.md

  * for **JavaScript** plugins, you need to create a [gist](https://gist.github.com/) or repository on GitHub named with the plugin name, and upload the plugin file together with other JavaScript files.
 In the plugin file, you can use `importScripts(url_to_your_js_file)` function to use this libraries.
 However, due to a restriction of GitHub, you can't use the url of GitHub directly, you need to copy the url of your JavaScript file, and convert it with [RawGit](https://rawgit.com/).
  * for **Python** plugins, you need to create a `setup.py` file to wrap the plugin as a pip module, create a [gist](https://gist.github.com/) or a GitHub repository named with the plugin name, and upload the plugin file together with your python modules.
 Now add the github link to `requirements` in the `<config>` block of your plugin.
 The GitHub link should be formated to something like: `git+https://github.com/oeway/ImJoy-Python#egg=imjoy`, you can test with the `pip install ...` command to see if you can install your module.
 As an alternative recommended during development, you can also use Dropbox as explained in this [Tutorial](http://imjoy.io/docs/index.html#/tutorial?id=distribution-and-deployment-of-codedata-stored-on-dropbox).

-## Deploying plugins with the ImJoy Plugin Store
+## Distributing your plugin through the ImJoy Plugin Store
 The plugin store shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).
 In order to deploy your plugin to the plugin store, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
 Once the pull request being accepted, the user will be able to install your plugin from the plugin store.

-## Deploying plugins with url
+## Distributing your plugin with url
-Besides the Plugin store, you can distribute your own plugin or send it to your collabrators with an url point to the ImJoy plugin file (extension: `*.imjoy.html`) hosted on GitHub, Gist or Dropbox etc. The user can then install the plugin from the url.
+Besides the Plugin store, you can distribute your own plugin or send it to your collabrators with an url point to the ImJoy plugin file (extension: `*.imjoy.html`) hosted on GitHub, Gist or Dropbox etc. The user can then install the plugin from the plugin url.

+### Generating a plugin url

 For generating such an url, the base url is `http://imjoy.io/#/app?`, followed by the url parameter `plugin` set to the **raw** file url of your ImJoy plugin file.
 For example: `http://imjoy.io/#/app?plugin=https://raw.githubusercontent.com/oeway/ImJoy-Plugins/master/repository/imageWindow.imjoy.html`.